 For those who are unfamiliar with the ECF specification, there is common misunderstanding that the specification itself is a complete e-Filing solution.
 This is not the case.
 Rather, ECF is the solution that allows those systems or entities participating in the e-Filing process to communicate and exchange data with one another.
 The primary system utilized to prepare and submit court filings electronically is known as an Electronic Filing Service Provider or EFSP.
 Your first step to implementing the ECF specification will be to identify at least one EFSP.
-That's correct, at LEAST one EFSP is required, but the ECF specification will allow for multiple EFSP's if desired.
+That's correct, at LEAST one EFSP is required, but the ECF specification allows for multiple EFSPs if desired.